Anexz1/Nexusmods-wabbajack-autodl-script-for-Autohotkey/README.md

 # Nexusmods-wabbajack-autodl-script-for-Autohotkey
-This is a simple script activated in autohotkey by the f8 button.
+This is a simple script activated in autohotkey by the f8 button, you can easily change the key in 15th line of the code .
 Every two second it searches the screen for the download button, shifts the mouse over it, clicks and then shifts back

 This little shit works Autohoykey, a free, easy and safe software to which the download link you can find here: https://www.autohotkey.com/download/

 All you need to do is to download the file, place it in a folder.
 Then in the same folder place two screenshots of the nexus download button, one screenshot needs to be of just the gray download button and the other one needs to be the highlighted button with the mouse over it (of course the screenshot needs to be without the mouse visible).
-The second screenshot shouldnt be nessecary as the script moves the mouse back automatically after pressing but I advise it just in case
+The second screenshot shouldnt be nessecary as the script moves the mouse back automatically after pressing but I advise it just in case.

+Why did i make this?
+BECAUSE THOSE GREEDY FUCKS AT NEXUS ARE TRYING TO MILK US!
+MILK US LIKE COWS!
+YOU THINK I PIRATED THE GAMES BUT WILL PAY EVEN MORE THAN THE GAMES COST FOR SOME MODDING SITE MMMMMMMOOOOOOONNNNNNTTTHHHLLLLYYYYYYY?!!!!?!?!?!
+FIRST THEY GET RID OF LIFETIME, THEN THEY RAISE PRICES BY AROUND 80 %!
+DEATH TO EVERY NEXUS EMPLOYEE!!!
+KILL THEM ALL!!!!!

+While this script does help with the tedious clicking, the 3mb/s limit still is in place and i'm pretty confident theres no way to bypass it...
+Thank you for using my shitty lines of code, if anyone even does.
+I mostly made it for myself but i can at least try to share the method with others.
+:)